 Despite largely controlling the first-half, the 2007 winners didn’t play with their usual incisiveness and headed into the break level after failing to break down a well-organised Paraguayan side.

-Villar maintained the goalless encounter exactly that way when Alexandre Pato looked destined to net the opener but the shot-stopper managed to get a thwart Pato’s effort with his foot.
+Villar maintained the goalless encounter exactly that way when Pato looked destined to net the opener but the shot stopper managed to thwart the Milan striker’s effort with his foot.

-The AC Milan striker had more glorious opportunities to clinch the winner but his initial effort was blocked well by Villar and Pato’s second shot was headed into the side-netting with the goal at his mercy.
+Pato had more glorious opportunities to clinch the winner but his initial effort was blocked well by Villar and his second shot was headed into the side-netting with the goal at his mercy.

 When the goalkeeper was beaten, Edgar Barreto was on hand to deny Fred’s goal-bound header on the line as Brazil relentlessly pushed for a late goal to finish off the resilient Paraguayans.

 Menezes’ side huffed and puffed right until the end of the 90 minutes but Paraguay withstood an incredible amount of pressure to close out normal time and ensure the match went on for another 30 minutes.